christseng89/MCP-Example/README.md

 - **Meeting Summary Template**: Executive meeting summary generator
 - **Variable Substitution**: Dynamic template variable replacement
 - **Structured Output**: Professional meeting summary format

+## SonarQube Compliance

+The codebase has been updated to be compliant with SonarQube rules.
+This includes:

+- **Reduced Code Duplication**: The `get_typesdk_resource` and `get_pythonsdk_resource` functions have been refactored to reduce code duplication.
+- **Specific Exception Handling**: Broad `except` clauses have been replaced with more specific ones.
+- **Improved Readability**: The code has been made more readable and easier to maintain.

 ## Quick Start